Glenn Poshard: Continued political career

 On February 10, 2004, Governor Rod Blagojevich appointed Poshard to the Southern Illinois University Board of Trustees for a term commencing January 23, 2004 and ending January 17, 2005.
 Poshard was confirmed by the Illinois Senate on February 26, 2004.
 That same year, on November 16, 2004, Governor Rod Blagojevich appointed Poshard to serve as the Chair of the Health Facilities Planning Board for a term ending July 1, 2007.
 Poshard resigned from the Health Facilities Planning Board after becoming the President of Southern Illinois University.
 In 2004, he also served as the unpaid, interim general manager of the Rend Lake Conservancy District, which supplies water to more than 60 southern Illinois towns.

 At the conclusion of the one-year term, Governor Blagojevich appointed Poshard to a six year term on the SIU Board of Trustees.
 Poshard was later elected Chairman of the Board of Trustees.
+He resigned his position on the board of trustees in 2005 when he announced his candidacy for the presidency of the Southern Illinois University system.

 In the 2022 Democratic primary, Poshard was elected unopposed to the position of Democratic State Central Committeeman for Illinois's 12th congressional district.
 He serves as one of the district's two representatives to the Democratic Party of Illinois alongside Central Committeewoman Vivian Robinson.